Healthy hummus recipe

 Set your stopwatch; in just four-minutes you will be done.

-1. Pour the olive oil, a couple of tablespoons of spring water and the fresh slices of lemon into a small container and whizz it up with your stick-blender.
+1. Pour the olive oil, a couple of tablespoons of spring water and the fresh slices of lemon into a small container; whizz it up with your stick-blender.

-2. Add a tablespoon, or more, of tahini and beat again, adding more water if it gets too thick.
+2. Add a tablespoon of tahini and beat again, adding more water if it gets too thick.
 Get it really smooth.

-3. Toss in your garlic, chili and parsley and any other herbs you love; like a leaf of sweet basil.
-Blend in a a quarter of a teaspoon of salt to taste.
+3. Toss in your garlic, chili and parsley; and any other herbs you love.
+A leaf of sweet basil would be great.
+Blend in half a teaspoon of salt to taste.

-4. Now add your garbanzo beans and the cumin and blend until it is very nice and smooth again; add more water to get the consistency to your liking.
+4. Now add your garbanzo beans and the cumin; and blend until it is very nice and smooth again.
+Spoon more water in to get the consistency to your liking.

 Hummus ingredients include garlic, chili and parsley

-You may need to add more olive oil, or water, or both, depending on how mushy you like it.
+You may need to add more olive oil or water, depending on how mushy you like it.

 We add generous amounts of olive oil, tahini and water too.
 You do it the way you like it.
 Often I will toss in a radish; it is gives it a bit of a bite.
 Play with the ingredients until you get the taste you enjoy.
-Some like it hot, others with more cumin, perhaps quite dry and even a piece of sweet fruit like a few grapes, or half a mango.
+Some like it hot, others with more cumin and even a piece of sweet fruit; like a few grapes or half a mango.

 Roasted butternut too adds another variation.

-Check the stopwatch; just four minutes, and you are done, once you have made your hummus half a dozen times.
+Check the stopwatch; just four minutes and you are done.
+Once you have made your hummus half a dozen times it becomes a breeze.

 Hummus ingredients include chickpeas and cumin